Best triathlon suits 2024 race-ready tri suits for your swim, bike and run reviewed and rated

 Reasons to avoid

-Roka came into triathlon declaring their intention to build the fastest triathlon wetsuit - and they achieved that by simply putting one on Lucy Charles-Barclay.
-This is a brand, like Huub, with great pedigree in the sport which lead to me having some very high expectations of their suit.
+Roka came into triathlon declaring their intention to build the fastest triathlon wetsuit—and they achieved that by simply putting one on Lucy Charles-Barclay.
+This is a brand, like Huub, with great pedigree in the sport which gave us high expectations for the tri-suit.

-However, I found the shoulders restrictive and the zip uncomfortable in the water.
-The pad was good and the suit has some aerodynamic texturing on the arms but it feels heavy.
+That said, we found the shoulders restrictive and the zip uncomfortable in the water.
+The pad was good plus the suit has some aerodynamic texturing on the arms but it feels heavy.
 The chamois was ok on the turbo but the suit was very hot.
 A race kit you'll have to unzip for the swim that might be more suited for colder races.

 Out of the box, it feels high quality and the material is nice in the hand.
 You can’t feel the seams when the suit is on and, despite some heat related issues, there’s no chafing at all while running.
 This is a good halfway option between comfort and performance, unless you’re racing in southern Europe a lot in summer - where you’ll want to opt for something lighter.
 This suit was used for Ironman 70.3 Swansea, while the suit was comfortable and aero we did lose our gels on the bike!